razorpay/sorting-hat/README.md

 - 502: Slack returned an error
 - 503: ClearBit returned an error

 No content is returned as part of the response.
+If your Clearbit runs out of quota, it will just post the name and email directly to Slack.

 ## License
 Licensed under MIT.
 Please see LICENSE.